 - a.
 Generally.
-Unless subject to exception, one off-street parking space is required for each ADU.
-The parking space may be provided in setback areas or as tandem parking, as defined by subsection C.11 above, and subject to the following: - i.
-Parking may be located on an existing driveway but shall not block sidewalk access or encroach into the public right-of-way. - ii.
+One off-street parking space is required for each ADU.
+The parking space may be provided in setback areas or as tandem parking, as defined by subsection C.12 above. - i.
+Parking may be located on an existing driveway but shall not block sidewalk access or encroach into the public right-of-way.

+- ii.
 Parking spaces located wholly or partially within a side yard must have a minimum clear space width of ten (10) feet.
 Vehicles shall not block exterior windows or doors of a dwelling or access to utility boxes or meters. - iii.
 Vehicles must be parked on a concrete, asphalt, gravel, brick, or permeable paver surface. - iv.
-No more than fifty (50) percent of a front yard shall be dedicated to vehicle parking. - v.
-No parking shall be allowed in front yard landscaping areas. - b.
+No more than fifty (50) percent of a front yard shall be dedicated to vehicle parking. - b.
 Exceptions.
-No parking is required in the following situations: - i.
-The ADU is located within one-half mile walking distance of public transit, as defined in subsection C.10 above. - ii.
+No parking under subsection F.4.a is required in the following situations: - i.
+The ADU is located within one-half mile walking distance of public transit, as defined in subsection C.11 above. - ii.
 The ADU is located within an architecturally and historically significant historic district. - iii.
 The ADU is part of the proposed or existing primary residence or an accessory structure under subsection D.1.a above. - iv.
 When on-street parking permits are required but not offered to the occupant of the ADU. - v.
-When there is an established car share vehicle stop located within one block of the ADU.

-- vi.
-When the permit application to create an ADU is submitted with an application to create a new single-family or new multifamily dwelling on the same lot, provided that the ADU or the lot satisfies any of the exceptions above. - c.
+When there is an established car share vehicle stop located within one block of the ADU. - vi.
+When the permit application to create an ADU is submitted with an application to create a new single-family or new multifamily dwelling on the same lot, provided that the ADU or the lot satisfies any other criteria listed in subsections F.4.b.i through v above. - c.
 No Replacement.
-When a garage, carport, or covered parking structure is demolished in conjunction with the construction of an ADU or converted to an ADU, those off-street parking spaces are not required to be replaced.
+When a garage, carport, covered parking structure, or uncovered parking space is demolished in conjunction with the construction of an ADU or converted to an ADU, those off-street parking spaces are not required to be replaced.